MostafaACHRAF/gitco/README.md

 # gitco

-> A git command to "automate commit messages 'type' according to a given pattern"

 Every commit has a type: {feature, bugFix, refactor,....}<br/>
 You don't have to remember those types. 'gitco' will propose them to you in an elegant way 😉<br/>
-You can even change where 'commit_type' will appead.<br/>
+And then inject the 'commit_type' where you want, according to a given pattern.<br/>

+> A git command to "automate commit messages 'type' according to a given pattern"

 ## Available types